-Celebrating her 20th year as a Cisco Networking Academy instructor - Rebecca Harrop plays a vital role in the education of professional Network and Cyber Security personnel.
-As a key educator of Network and Cyber Security in the UK, her work continues to help bridge the Cyber Security skills-gap.
-Rebecca has acted as a Cisco Networking Academy manager and a Higher and Further Education Lecturer, working for an ‘Investors in Diversity’ - Barnet and Southgate College, Open University and now Senior Lecturer in Cybersecurity at the University of Bedfordshire.
-Rebecca has trained and inspired thousands of students on their pathways to becoming IT Technicians, Network and Security Engineers and SOC Analysts, teaching CyberOps Associate, CCNA Security, Cybersecurity Essentials, IT Essentials, CCNA, and many more courses.
+Celebrating her 20th year as a Cisco Networking Academy instructor, Rebecca Harrop plays a vital role in the education of professional Network and Cybersecurity personnel.
+As a key Network and Cybersecurity educator in the UK, her work continues to help bridge the Cybersecurity skills gap.
+Rebecca has acted as a Cisco Networking Academy Manager and a Higher and Further Education Lecturer at Barnet and Southgate College, the Open University and now works as a Senior Lecturer in Cybersecurity at the University of Bedfordshire.
+Rebecca has trained and inspired thousands of students on their pathway to becoming IT Technicians, Network and Security Engineers and SOC Analysts, teaching CyberOps Associate, CCNA Security, Cybersecurity Essentials, IT Essentials, CCNA, and many other courses.

 Rebecca has been rated consistently as an excellent instructor in lesson observations and course feedback.
-Also, she has been granted an Instructor Excellence Award in recognition of her lasting contribution to the Cisco Networking Academy program.
+She has also been granted an Instructor Excellence Award in recognition of her lasting contribution to the Cisco Networking Academy program.

 Read more about Rebecca in the blog here:

 View Rebecca’s profile from the University of Bedfordshire here:

 Listen to Rebecca’s Podcast with Andrew Smith from The Open University here: